corda/corda-kubernetes-deployment/README.md

 This is meant to be a customizable version of the Node deployment that you can take as-is if it fits your needs or then customize it to your liking.

+** DISCLAIMER: THIS IS AN EXPERIMENTAL VERSION WHICH SHOULD NOT BE USED IN PRODUCTION.
+PLEASE USE IT IN DEVELOPMENT / FOR LEARNING ONLY. **

 Licensed under Apache License, version 2.0 (<https://www.apache.org/licenses/LICENSE-2.0).>

 ---